 This post has been a long time in coming.
 And not just because it’s taken me a while to write it.
 But because it’s taken me a while to learn it.
 Like many home cooks, when it came to meat preparation, I was stumped.
 I didn’t understand the different cuts of meat or how to prepare them.
 After lots of reading, and a hands-on butchery class at The Center for Kosher Culinary Arts, I feel like I finally have a good grasp of kosher meat preparation and handling.

 First things first: Where does the meat that we eat actually come from?
 The different cuts of meat that you buy at the butcher come from a steer.
-The steer is cut up into 9 sections, or PRIMAL CUTS, five of which are kosher.
+The steer is cut up into 9 sections, or PRIMAL CUTS, five of which are used for kosher consumption in the U.S. (the hindquarters require the removal of the sciatic nerve in a process called nikkur to render it kosher, which is only done in certain countries/communities by a specialty-trained menakker).
 The chuck, rib, brisket, shank and plate are cut into subprimals or fabricated cuts, which is what you see at the supermarket.

 The most important thing to understand about the beef that we eat is where it comes from.
 Meat is made up of muscle and connective tissue.
 The more the muscle is used, the more connective tissue it will have causing the meat to be tough.
 For example, the chuck, which is the shoulder of the steer, is one of the most used parts of the animal resulting in a tough cut of meat.